 – A bit depth for the samples of the luma component, denoted herein by BitDepthY.

-When a CVS does not contain an SDI SEI message with sdi_aux_id[ i ] equal to 2 for at least one value of i, no picture in the CVS shall be associated with a DRI SEI message.
+When a CVS does not contain an SDI SEI message with sdi_aux_id[ i ] equal to 2 for at least one value of i or the CVS does not contain a CR SEI, no picture in the CVS shall be associated with a DRI SEI message.

 When an AU contains both an SDI SEI message with sdi_aux_id[ i ] equal to 2 for at least one value of i and a DRI SEI message, the SDI SEI message shall precede the DRI SEI message in decoding order.

-When present, the DRI SEI message shall be associated with one or more layers that are indicated as depth auxiliary layers by an SDI SEI message.
+When an AU contains both a CR SEI message with cr_rect_type_idc[ i ] equal to 2 for at least value of i and a DRI SEI message, the CR SEI message shall precede the DRI SEI message in decoding order.
+When a CVS containing an SDI SEI message with sdi_aux_id[ i ] equal to 2 for at least one value of is present, the DRI SEI message shall be associated with one or more layers that are indicated as depth auxiliary layers by an SDI SEI message.

+When a DRI message applies to a picture to which an CR SEI message also applies, the DRI SEI message is associated with the constituent rectangles for which cr_rect_type_idc[ i ] is equal to 2.

 The following semantics apply separately to each nuh_layer_id targetLayerId among the nuh_layer_id values to which the DRI SEI message applies.

-When present, the DRI SEI message may be included in any access unit.
+When an access unit contains an auxiliary picture that is indicated as a depth auxiliary layer by an SDI SEI message, the pictures is a depth picture.

+If the CVS does not contain an SDI SEI message with sdi_aux_id[ targetLayerId ] equal to 2, the associated primary picture is provided via external means.

+If CR SEI message applies to the picture, an i-th constituent rectangle is a depth constituent rectangle if cr_rect_type_idc[ i ] is equal to 2.
+A j-th constituent rectangle is an associated primary constituent rectangle of the i-th constituent rectangle if cr_associated_rect_idc[ i ] is equal to j.
+If cr_associated_rect_idc[ i ] is undefined, the associated constituent rectangle of the i-th constituent rectangle is provided via external means.When present, the DRI SEI message may be included in any access unit.
 It is recommended that, when present, the SEI message is included for the purpose of random access in an access unit in which the coded picture with nuh_layer_id equal to targetLayerId is an IRAP picture.

 The information indicated in the SEI message applies to all the pictures with nuh_layer_id equal to targetLayerId from the access unit containing the SEI message up to but excluding the next picture, in decoding order, associated with a DRI SEI message applicable to targetLayerId or to the end of the CLVS of the nuh_layer_id equal to targetLayerId, whichever is earlier in decoding order.